 Play is a key ingredient to human happiness – your happiness and the happiness of your students.

 But the importance of play goes far beyond happiness.
-The American Association of Pediatrics affirmed that play is a vital contributor to the cognitive, social, emotional, and physical development of children and youth.
-The United Nations High Commission on Human Rights considers play so important that they have designated it as a basic human right of all children.
+The American Association of Pediatrics affirmed that play is a vital contributor to the “whole child” development of children and youth.
+The United Nations has designated play as a basic human right of all children.

 Play is a natural strategy kids use to cement knowledge, practice social roles, and deepens understanding and wisdom.